Best Laptops Under $500: Powerful Performance on a Budget

 Review:

 Also, the screen isn’t very good.
-The keyboard is not backlit, which is okay, but they’re hard to see because they’re gray on a silver background, especially in dim light.
+The keyboard is not backlit, which is okay, but they’re hard to see as they’re gray on a silver background, especially in dim light.

-In terms of appearance, the laptop has a shiny and smooth silver 15.6 inches touchscreen that makes it easy for navigation as well as quick tasks.
+In terms of appearance, the laptop has a shiny and smooth silver 15.6-inch touchscreen that makes it easy for navigation as well as quick tasks.
 Nonetheless, if you are viewing the screen from narrow angles, there may be some shifts in contrast and pale areas.

 Some people may find it annoying that at lower settings, the screen brightness flickers slightly.